 - The Conversion Tracking goal for the algorithm.
 Goals will have been created previously.

 - The Target CPA for that Goal.

 - The Maximum Test Budget: This will be five times the Target CPA, but you can disable this and set a custom Test Budget.
 The Maximum Test Budget you can set is 20 times the Target CPA.

-You can assign the new bidding algorithm to an existing or new CPM/CPC/CPV or Smart CPM campaign by enabling the Bidder option in the Pricing step and choosing the previously saved rule from the drop-down menu.
+You can assign the new bidding algorithm to an existing or new CPM/CPC/CPV or Smart CPM campaign by enabling the Bidder option in Step 4: Pricing & Limits and choosing the previously saved bidding algorithm from the drop-down menu.

 Note: When any bidding algorithm is applied to an existing campaign, any previous zone optimization will be reset and manual ad zone optimization disabled.